 I felt fortunate to have such a great lover.
 ‘Wow,’ I thought, ‘I’m learning so much about sex!’

-Here are five ways to use your words.
+Here are five ways to use your words for better sex.

 1. Ask for consent (and sound sexy while you’re doing it)